 - Understand how to read and interpret financial reports

 Bio: Ann Vandervliet Stratton serves as the executive director of Smart Beginnings Danville Pittsylvania, a regional school readiness coalition in southern Virginia.
 She has strategically directed public and private investments of $7.5 million since 2011, resulting in a 50% improvement on the state’s pre-literacy assessment in Danville.

-Ms. Stratton holds a BA in international studies from University of South Carolina, and a Duke University Certificate in Nonprofit Management.
-Ann has 20 years of experience in nonprofit management with a strong background in systems development.
-She has served in a variety of leadership roles and has worked closely with local, state and federal funders.
-She has chaired the Danville Public Schools Foundation Board, and has served on Virginia’s Early Childhood Advisory Council as well as the Danville-Pittsylvania Community Policy Management Board.
+Ms. Vandervliet Stratton holds a BA in international studies from University of South Carolina, and a Duke University Certificate in Nonprofit Management.
+She has 20 years of experience in nonprofit management with a strong background in systems development.
+Ann has served in a variety of leadership roles and works closely with local, state and federal funders.
+She chaired the Danville Public Schools Foundation Board, and served on Virginia’s Early Childhood Advisory Council as well as the Danville-Pittsylvania Community Policy Management Board.

 9:00 a.m. – 4:00 p.m.